 We intend to declare distributions quarterly and pay distributions on a monthly basis beginning no later than the first full calendar month after the month in which we hold our initial closing.
 Subject to the board of directors' discretion and applicable legal restrictions, our board of directors intends to authorize us to declare a quarterly distribution amount per share of our common stock.
 We will then calculate each stockholder's specific distribution amount for the month using daily record dates, and your distributions will begin to accrue at the daily distribution rate on the date we accept your subscription for shares of our common stock.
 From time to time, we may also pay interim distributions at the discretion of our board.
 Each year a statement on IRS Form 1099-DIV (or successor form) identifying the source of the distribution (i.e., paid from ordinary income, paid from net capital gain on the sale of securities, and/or a return of paid-in capital surplus which is a nontaxable distribution) will be mailed to our stockholders.
-Our distributions we may exceed our earnings, especially during the period before we have substantially invested the proceeds from this offering.
-As a result, a portion of the distributions we make may represent a return of capital for U.S. federal income tax purposes.
-Stockholders will not recognize tax on a distribution consisting of a return of capital, however, the tax basis of shares must be reduced by the amount of any return of capital distributions.
-Any return of capital will result in an increase in the amount of any taxable gain (or a reduction in any deductible loss) on a subsequent disposition of such shares.
+Our distributions we make may represent a return of capital for U.S. federal income tax purposes.
+Stockholders will not recognize tax on a distribution consisting of a return of any taxable gain (or a reduction in any deductible loss) on a subsequent disposition of such shares.
 Our Advisers have agreed to waive management and incentive fees for up to twelve months from the commencement of the offering to the extent required to avoid distributions that are estimated to represent a return of capital for U.S. federal income tax purposes during such period.